How To Get A Wardrobe Like Jessica Pearson

 Okay, so there’s a few items above that will have you thinking ‘Alarna is nuts, I can’t wear that off the shoulder top at work!’ and true, you most likely can’t, but on a night out you could.
 Remember, if you’re going to aim for a style, it needs to flow through your entire life.
 This doesn’t mean you have to wear a pencil skirt to walk the dog (you’ll at least need something with a split in it for that), it just means that you need to think of your style as a whole and not as a segmented thing for the different areas of your lifestyle.

-One thing that Jessica does extremely well is she pushes the limits on a conservative dress code but constantly looking neat and only ever being risky around the neckline.
-She’ll never wear anything strapless, but for her, off the shoulder is something she’ll wear for ‘another day at the office’.
+One thing that Jessica does extremely well is she pushes the limits on a conservative dress code but constantly looks neat and is only ever risky around the neckline.
+She’ll never wear anything strapless, but for her, just off the shoulder is something she’ll wear for ‘another day at the office’.